 Fair Value and Profit Drivers

-We value F5 Networks at $126 per share, which implies adjusted forward price/earnings of approximately 13, enterprise value/adjusted EBITDA of 10, and free cash flow yield of nearly 8%.
+We are raising our fair value estimate for F5 Networks to $138 per share from $126, reflecting the time value of money and slightly stronger top line growth during our explicit forecast period.
+Our valuation implies an adjusted forward price/earnings multiple of approximately 15 times, enterprise value/adjusted EBITDA of 11.5 times, and free cash flow yield of nearly 6.5%.
 F5 is a narrow-moat stock with decelerating revenue growth, and it is seeking to expand its presence outside the core ADC market.

-F5's gross margin displayed healthy improvement over the past few years, expanding from 77% in 2008 to 83.1% in 2017.
-As IT workloads are increasingly shifting to the cloud, F5 is forced to compete with low-cost, cloud-native ADC solutions, which should have a negative impact on long-term gross margin of the firm, which we project will decline to 82% by 2022.
-Similarly, management navigated the company from a 16% operating margin in 2008 to an impressive 28% in 2017.
-Here, too, we expect operating margins to oscillate a bit lower, in the 26.5%-27.5% range.
+F5's gross margin displayed healthy improvement over the past few years, expanding from 77% in 2008 to 83.3% in 2018.
+As IT workloads are increasingly shifting to the cloud, F5 is forced to compete with low-cost, cloud-native ADC solutions, and resultant pricing pressure should stymie margin expansion from increased software sales.
+We model gross margins widening slightly to 83.5% during our explicit forecast.
+Similarly, management navigated the company from a 16% operating margin in 2008 to an impressive 28% in 2016.
+Here too though, we expect the countervailing forces of leverage from software sales and heightened spending due to intense competition to facilitate a net result of relatively stable GAAP operating margins between 27% and 29%.

 Overall, in the past five years, F5 has generated solid free cash flow.
 We expect this trend to continue, given the firm's strong market position and impressive profitability profile.
 The balance sheet remains healthy, and the company has been returning capital to the shareholders via share buybacks.